sarunnut1236/BasicSortingAlgorithms/README.md

-# Sorting Algorithm Reposition
+# Basic Sorting Algorithms

 ## Overview

-Welcome to the Sorting Algorithm Reposition repository!
+Welcome to the Basic Sorting Algorithms repository!
 This project aims to implement and document various sorting algorithms in two programming languages (Python and C++).
 The goal is to provide a resource for developers to understand, compare, and contribute to different sorting algorithms.

 ## Algorithms Implemented